 Some people like to skip out of work early due to daylight savings in many states.
 You might find buyers are more interested in touring your home during twilight hours, just after the dinner hour.

-For me, in California, summer means red-and-white checkered tablecloths, potato salad, hot dogs and mustard and roasted corn-on-the-cob.
+Classic summer means red-and-white checkered tablecloths, potato salad, hot dogs and mustard, and roasted corn-on-the-cob.
 Every part of the country has its own summer food traditions.
 Fill the sink with ice cubes and chill bottled beverages for visitors and offer a few light snacks.

-Fill the air in your home with natural fragrances such as those from fresh cut roses, grown in your own garden as commercial has no scent.
+Fill the air in your home with natural fragrances such as those from fresh cut roses, grown in your garden as commercial roses often have no scent.